 Paterson, NJ 07501

 A trip to Paterson, NJ to see the Great Falls is an experience.
 Surrounded by the old mill buildings that once powered the Silk Industry that made Paterson world renowned, the Falls has been turned into a part of the National Park Service.
-There is currently a renovation of the being done on the park that includes new landscaping and parking.
-The surrounding park will be as impressive as the Falls.
+The renovation has now been completed that includes new landscaping and a large parking lot.
+The surrounding park is as impressive as the Falls.

 When walking the park, it is breathtaking to see how the Passaic River approaches the drop and then the water hitting the bottom of the cliffs.
 It is an impressive site of the how the Ice Age still plays a role in ‘Mother Nature’ in current times.
 Take time to walk through the park and travel over the bridges and through the landscaped parks to see the Falls through all angles.
 It is a spectacular park that does not get the credit it deserves.
 Paterson, NJ still has its issues but it does have a lot of gems too.

 History of the Falls-The Formation and early history:

 Geologically, the falls were formed at the end of the last Ice Age approximately 13,000 years ago.
 Formerly the Passaic River had followed a shorter course through the Watchung Mountains near present-day Summit.
 As the glacier receded, the river’s previous course was blocked by a newly formed moraine.
 A large lake, called Glacial Lake Passaic, formed behind the Watchungs.
 As the ice receded, the river found a new circuitous route around the north end of the Watchungs, carving the spectacular falls through the underlying basalt, which was formed approximately 200 millions years ago.
 The Falls later became the site of a habitation for Lenape Native Americans, who called this homeland, ‘Acquackanonk’ and later for Dutch settlers in the 1690’s (Wiki).